Spin currents in crystals with spin-orbit coupling: multi-band effects in an effective Hamiltonian formalism

 For the observables involving derivatives of the Hamiltonian, the situation is more interesting.
 Let us start with the charge current, see Eq. (\ref{charge-J-exact}), whose matrix elements in the band basis are given by

-where $\bm{v}_n=\hbar^{-1}\bm{\nabla}_{\bk}\xi_n$ is the quasiparticle velocity in the $n$th band and $\hat{\bm{\itO}}=-i\hat{\msW}^{-1}\bm{\nabla}_{\bk}\hat{\msW}$ is the matrix Berry connection, with $\bm{\itO}_{mn}(\bk)=-i\langle\bk,m|\bm{\nabla}_{\bk}|\bk,n\rangle$.
-We note that the latter, which encodes the quantum geometry of the Bloch bands, enters only the off-diagonal elements of the charge current, Eq.~(\ref{charge-current-operator-band}).
+where $\bm{v}_n=\hbar^{-1}\bm{\nabla}_{\bk}\xi_n$ is the quasiparticle velocity in the $n$th band and $\hat{\bm{\itO}}=-i\hat{\msW}^{-1}\bm{\nabla}_{\bk}\hat{\msW}$ is the Berry connection matrix.
+The elements of the latter are given by $\bm{\itO}_{mn}(\bk)=-i\langle\varphi_{\bk,m}|\bm{\nabla}_{\bk}|\varphi_{\bk,n}\rangle$, where $\varphi_{\bk,n}$ are the lattice-periodic parts of the Bloch spinor wave functions.
+We note that the Berry connections, which encode the quantum geometry of the Bloch bands, enter only the off-diagonal elements of the charge current, Eq.~(\ref{charge-current-operator-band}).
 Therefore, the quantum-geometrical effects due to interband transitions can affect only the properties determined by the \textit{correlators} of the charge-current operator.
 One prominent example is the existence of a lower bound on the superfluid stiffness, which is extracted from the current-current response function in the superconducting state~\cite{Peotta15,Liang17}.

 From Eq.~(\ref{J-mu-i-exact}), we obtain the band representation of the spin current

 with the diagonal matrix elements